What Can Be Done for a Fractured Nose?

 A nasal fracture is uncomfortable and painful, and the symptoms associated with this issue can escalate quickly.
 Dr. Azizzadeh is one of the world’s leading facial plastic and reconstructive surgeons, and he is happy to assist patients who are dealing with nasal fractures or other nose trauma.

 Dr. Azizzadeh can conduct a thorough evaluation of a patient’s nose and offer a treatment tailored to his patient.
-To learn more about nasal fracture treatment options from Dr. Azizzadeh or to schedule a free consultation, please contact us online or call us today at 310-657-2203.
+To learn more about nasal fracture treatment options from Dr. Azizzadeh or to schedule a consultation, please contact us online or call us today at 310-657-2203.